Arthur Zankel Urban FellowshipSkip to content Skip to main navigation

 No. The College admits students on a rolling basis from mid-March to August, so if you are a new student you may not be admitted at the time of submitting your application.
 However, you must have completed the admissions process and submitted your FAFSA to be considered.
 Awards will be made on a rolling basis from May and following confirmation of your enrollment status.

 New international students are not eligible to apply for the fellowship, only continuing students.
 In other words, international students must have completed one year at Teachers College at the time they would be due to start the Fellowship.
-For example, you may apply in the Spring of 2019 for the September 2019 award if you began your studies at TC in September 2018.
+For example, you may apply in the Spring of 2020 for the September 2020 award if you begin your studies at TC in September 2019.

 Yes, so long as you are also enrolled for at least six credits in both the fall and spring semesters.